 Not just by erecting the Sibelius Monument but by also celebrating Finland’s flag day on Sibelius’s birthday. (which happens to be on the 8th of December) Furthermore, to mark the importance, of this special day Finnish government organises several events for everyone to participate.
 In fact, Finland recently celebrated the150th anniversary of Sibelius in 2015.

-Eila Hiltunen created the Sibelius Monument
+Eila Hiltunen, the Mastermind behind the Sibelius Monument

 In 1967, Eila Hiltunen was the first to curate and display the Sibelius Monument in Helsinki.
 For which, Hiltunen had to hand-finish 600 hollow stainless steel pipes, before the final display.
 Easy as it may sound, the sculpture measures 24 tonnes which means it must be quite a task to finish it.
 The sculpture contains 14 different elements featuring the true essence of Sibelius’ music in a musical note format.
 An absolutely, gorgeous piece-of-art by Hiltunen!
 However, the face sculpture was placed by Hiltunen after she faced her initial critics.
 Adding the face of Sibelius led to traditional acceptance nationwide.

 It was indeed a pleasure to visit this site.
 Which, is a grand tribute to Jean Sibelius, famous for his world-class music and set of 7 orchestras.

 Opening Hours: From 10 AM – 7 PM (No Entry Fee)